aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-interfaces/API.md

 // Warnings were encountered during analysis:
 //
 // src/graphql-api-provider.ts:36:3 - (ae-forgotten-export) The symbol "OpenIDConnectConfig" needs to be exported by the entry point index.d.ts
+// src/transformer-context/synth-parameters.ts:10:3 - (ae-forgotten-export) The symbol "DeploymentIdentifier" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)